okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 If your org already has the phone authenticator added, ensure that the **Authentication and recovery** option is selected for the **This authenticator can be used for** field for the phone authenticator.

-#### 3: Update your app sign-on policy with multifactor authentication
+#### 3: Update your authentication policy with multifactor authentication

 1. In the Admin Console, go to **Applications** > **Applications**.
 1. From the **Applications** page, select the [app that you created](#create-a-new-application) to represent your application.